chef/chef-web-docs/content/deprecations_local_listen.md

 they could potentially alter data mid-converge.
 We later added a "socketless" mode, which runs the Zero server completely internally and never exposes it on a real socket.

-This is more secure and safe in most situations, but some users of chef-provisioning, specifically those using the Zero tunnel mode, need the socket mode as they expose that out to clients via an SSH tunnel.

 Remediation
 ===========